ip-tools/python-epo-ops-client/README.rst

 | range_end=25)``                                   |                       |           |
 +---------------------------------------------------+-----------------------+-----------+

-See the `OPS guide`_ for more information on how to use each service.
+See the `OPS guide`_ or use the `Developer’s Area`_ for more information on how to use each service.

 Please submit pull requests for the following services by enhancing the ``epo_ops.api.Client`` class: